neilmontgomery/bowls_scorekeeper/README.md

 Don't forget to use the **Press to Reorder** button, which puts opposing teams next to each other for each game.

 When assigning rinks for the third game in small tournaments (12 or fewer teams), always look for matchups where the two teams have played on a total of 4 rinks.
 Then make the other rink assignments.

+## Conditions for use

+Anyone is free to use, copy, share, and modify the workbook as they see fit, possibly subject to any restrictions Microsoft might put on the use of its intellectual property.

+This workbook is provided "as-is".
+Use at your own risk.
+Using the file might require you to have a license